peterheesterman/jjparse/README.md

 Weak design:
   - If there is an error in the input, finding where that is, is nearly impossible from the error output.

+Going to put this down and start on the rust implementation of a similar thing